South African Driver's Licence Renewal Guide

 • Fingerprints: Your fingerprints will be taken at the DLTC and cannot be done beforehand.
 The fingerprinting is also included in the overall cost of the licence renewal.

 • ID photos: Most DLTCs in South Africa will take the photographs at the centre itself so you don't need to bring your own photos.
-However, it's a good idea to get four black-and-white ID photos taken beforehand, in case there's a problem with the system.
+It's a good idea to get four black-and-white ID photos taken beforehand, in case there's a problem with the system.
 The photos taken by the testing centre are included in the licence-renewal fee, but taking photos elsewhere will incur a separate charge.

 • Proof of address: A utility bill is usually the easiest proof of address.
 If the bill is not in your name, the owner of the bill will need to write and sign an affidavit confirming that you live at the address.
 Take the affidavit and the bill with you.
 If you live in an informal settlement, bring a letter with an official date stamp from your local ward councillor confirming your residential address.

-The cost of renewing your driver's licence depends on the local licensing office you use, as municipalities charge their own rates.
-The expected price is around R250, but it's best to contact the renewal office to confirm.
-Most offices will accept cash or card payments, but cash is king obvs, in case the card system is temporarily offline.
+How much does it cost to renew a driver’s licence?
+It depends on the local licensing office you use, as municipalities charge their own rates.
+The expected driver’s licence renewal cost is around R250, but it's best to contact the renewal office to confirm.
+Most offices will accept cash or card payments, but cash is king in case the card system is temporarily (or indefinitely) offline.

 Driving without a licence is a massive gamble